mf2vec-dev/mf2ff/README.md

 - Nested conditions or nested loops within `ligtable`, `fontdimen`, `charlist` and `extensible` commands\
   In some situations, `mf2ff` needs to redefine the colon (`:`).
 This may cause problems in processing multiple nested `if`...(`elseif`)...(`end`)...`fi` and/or `for`/`forsuffixes`/`forever`...`endfor` within commands that use the colon in their own syntax, i.e. `ligtable`, `fontdimen`, `charlist` and `extensible`.
 - FontForge sometimes hangs\
   FontForge hangs in certain situations while stroking a contour.
 So far, no particular trigger has been identified.
 This may be a bug in FontForge.
+It doesn't seem to occur with FontForge versions released after ~2022.
 - FontForge sometimes raises errors\
   FontForge raises errors in certain situations while processing `cull` commands or `addto` commands with a pen.
 Nevertheless, the results—especially those of `cull` commands—often seem to be ok.
 This may be a bug in FontForge.
 The errors are hardcoded in FontForge so they cannot be caught or suppressed.